 When listing work experience, it is important to include a description of what you do (e.g. babysitting, yard work, etc.).
 If you work for a company, it’s fine to include the company’s name if it is well-known.
 We're also interested in learning why you took on these obligations, so please indicate what you've put your earnings toward.
 This can include things like non-essential personal spending, such as going out to the movies or for ice cream, or more essential personal or family spending, such as groceries or household necessities.

-Home or family responsibilities are different from chores, in that they fulfill an important need in your household or family, rather than simply lending a hand.
+Significant home or family responsibilities are different from chores, in that they fulfill an important need in your household or family, rather than simply lending a hand.
+You may find that they are particularly time consuming, require significant energy, or limit your ability to participate in extracurricular or other activities.
 Knowing about your responsibilities helps us put your academics and other activities into context.

 This includes, but is not limited to, responsibilities such as: